edman/audie/README.md

 ## Introduction

-Diversion is a minimalist, lightweight, compile time dependency injection library based on source generation.
+Audie is a minimalist, lightweight, compile time dependency injection library based on source generation.

 It analyses your code with the help of a few simple annotations, and generates